Mozart’s ‘The Magic Flute’: New family-friendly version in a barn

 “That’s one of the reasons for the concept.
 ‘The Magic Flute’ is a bedtime story — it’s a fairy tale.”

 Barn Opera will present Collier’s family-friendly adaptation of “The Magic Flute,” in English and staged with piano, at 7:30 p.m.
 Friday and Saturday, Sept.
-13 and 14, at the Barn Music Centre in Brandon.
+13 and 14, at Brandon Town Hall Theatre, 1 Conant Square in Brandon.
+(Because the Barn Opera House isn’t ready for occupancy, “The Magic Flute” will be performed in Brandon Town Hall Theatre.)

-The Barn Music Centre, Barn Opera’s new home, is appropriately a barn — a 73-foot by 35-foot 19th-century post-and-beam dairy barn on Pearl Street adjacent to the Sanderson Covered Bridge.
+The Barn Opera House, Barn Opera’s new home, is appropriately a barn — a 73-foot by 35-foot 19th-century post-and-beam dairy barn on Pearl Street adjacent to the Sanderson Covered Bridge.
 Still under construction, the new auditorium will seat 120 people and utilize Compass Music and Arts’ Steinway B piano.

 “The Magic Flute,” K. 620, is an opera in two acts by Wolfgang Amadeus Mozart (1756-1791), with a German libretto by Emanuel Schikenader (the original Papageno).
 It premiered two months before Mozart’s death and was an immediate popular and critical success, remaining so to this day.